AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 ## Missing Points

 It is possible to skip a point or several points in a data set of a polar chart.
-Just write "missing" in the "value" field of a point you want to skip:
+Just write `"missing"` in the `value` field of a point you want to skip:

 ```
 // create data